orlp/pygrafix/readme.txt

     > cd ..\..
     > python setup.py build --compiler=mingw32
     > python setup.py

+It might be possible that you get an error about "-mno-cygwin".
+In order to fix this you must go to your python install folder, find a file named "distutils.py" and remove all occurences of "-mno-cygwin".
+There sadly is, no other way.

 Disclaimer:
 -----------
 Large amounts of code and ideas have been... lent from other projects.
 Keeping